Product Relation Correlation and Its Use in Product Clustering: Use in Product Clustering

-Applying hierarchical clustering using the Ward's criterion, the products are clustered into 566 hierarchical cuts (levels) that form a tree.
+Applying hierarchical clustering using Ward's criterion, the products are clustered into 566 hierarchical cuts (levels) that form a tree.
+In particular, we used Ward2 algorithm by \cite{Murtagh2014} with squared distances between products as defined in Equation \eqref{eq:distance} used as a dissimilarity measure.
+Ward's method aims to minimize the increase in variance when merging clusters, leading to compact and well-separated clusters and it is suitable to use on the distance measure.

+The tree cuts correspond to the number of clusters in a given stage.
 For example, at the 30th cut we find a cluster of deodorants of all forms and shower gels with the same brand.
 Following the cut hierarchy, the shower gels are first separated from the deodorants.
 Subsequently, deodorants are also separated by form type into spray, stick and roll-on.
 The individual fragrances are then grouped together in a further subdivision.
-The described progress is shown in Figure \ref{fig:dendro}.
+The described progress is shown in Figure \ref{fig:dendro} with the height representing the distance between clusters at the point they are merged.
+Ward's method aims to minimize the total within-cluster variance, so the height reflects the increase in variance when two clusters are combined.
+We have also computed the cophenetic correlation coefficient \citep{Sokal1962} to assess how well the dendrogram preserves the pairwise distances of the original data.
+The resulting value of 0.834 indicates a strong fit.